Rhoxio/AdjectiveGame/README.md

 The game will play out as a turn-based RPG.
 Each entity will be sorted and put in to a turn order queue.
 Primarily because people hate waiting, all moves will be submitted at the same time and the turn order will play out in explicit order.
 Certain mechanics, like a Raison d'être, will interrupt the turn cycle.
 Certain moves like Swift Strike will always go first.

-I am also adding a true damage mechanic because, quite honestly, dumping all of your stats in to avoidance, going 100% hit-chance or heavy status-inducing moves, and neglecting to build health is simply unhealthy as far as combat design goes.
+I am also adding a true damage mechanic to some higher-level moves because, quite honestly, dumping all of your stats in to avoidance, going 100% hit-chance or heavy status-inducing moves, and neglecting to build health is simply unhealthy as far as combat design goes.
 My goal is to have a counter for everything even if it isn't perfectly apparent to newer players.

 ## Other Notes
 __I am toying with the idea of having a level cap.
 These design decisions are hardly meant to be considered this early in the project and are more suited for a blog.__